HeibyTime/Cat-Owner-Simulator/README.md

 This project is currently behind schedule for its completion.
 Progress is to continue after the conclusion of this course.
 Updates will be posted at a later date when more information is available.

+In this current state, the Unity project portion of this game is not synced with this repository.
+There has been issues getting my GitHub repositories to sync from my desktop.

 //////////////////////////////////////////////////////////////////////////
 ## Early Progress
 //////////////////////////////////////////////////////////////////////////